lailoken/format-on-more-keys/README.md

 # Format On More Keys

 ## Description
-This Visual Studio Code extension automatically formats the current code block when you type the '}' character.
+A VS Code extension to format C/C++/C#/Java -type code blocks when '}' is pressed

 ## Installation
-1. Download the latest `.vsix` file from the releases.
-2. In Visual Studio Code, press `Ctrl+Shift+P`, then select `Extensions: Install from VSIX...`.
-3. Select the downloaded `.vsix` file.
+1. Installed via Extensions Marketplace

 ## Usage
 - Type any of the following characters in your code: `}`